ingfaustogonzalez/littlelemon-restaurant-webapp/README.md

 ### Short Description
 A Django project for the fictional Little Lemon restaurant featuring dynamic menu pages, database‑driven content, and a clean template structure.

+### 📚 Course Project
+This project was created as the final assessment for the **Django Web Framework** module, part of the **Meta Back-End Developer Professional Certificate** offered on **Coursera**.
+It demonstrates the practical application of Django concepts taught throughout the course, including models, views, templates, URL routing, and database integration.

 ---

 # 🚀 Project Overview